alturanft/JS-SDK/readme.md

 ### _Altura_

-You can get instance of `Altura` using your API key.
+You can get instance of `Altura` with your API key.
 ```Typescript
 import {Altura} from "altura-js";